Electrovermis: Life cycle

 The general life cycle of the blood fluke, Electrovermis zappum, consists of a mollusc or polychaete intermediate host, and a fish definitive host.
 The life cycle of the Electrovermis zappum begins with the eggs being laid into the lesser electric ray, and then migrate out as miracidia, and infects the coquina clam intermediate host.
-This is where the blood fluke then undergoes asexual reporduction.
+This is where the blood fluke then undergoes asexual reproduction.
 The miracidia then turn into sporocysts, and within the sporocysts contain cercariae, which are then released into the water.
 When it penetrates the electric ray it then loses it tail and becomes a schistosomulum, similar to the life cycle of other schistosomes.
 Since both the lesser electric ray and where the cercariae are released is near the swash zone of the beach it can easily transmit and infect the ray.
 It then infects the heart lumen of the lesser electric ray at any age, and continues the life cycle.